zxsrxt-kebab-case/sigmaker_ida9.1/README.md

-# IDA Pro SigMaker
+# IDA Pro Sigmaker for 9.X
-Signature Maker Plugin for IDA Pro 8.3
+Signature Maker Plugin for IDA Pro >= 9.X

 ## Requirements
-- IDA Pro Plugin SDK 8.3.
-Previous versions >= 8.0 might work as well though.
+- IDA Pro Plugin SDK 9.X, Only tested for 9.X, unsure if older versions work

 ## Installation
 Drop into plugins folder of your IDA installation.